Theory of unconventional magnetism in a Cu-based kagome metal

 The emergence of magnetic instabilities requires a sufficient degree of electronic correlations.
 For strong electron-electron interactions, the electrons become Mott-localized on atomic sites, where unpaired spins create magnetic moments.
 The inherent geometric frustration of the kagome lattice leads to unconventional magnetic orders such as spin liquid phases.
-The most prominent example is Herbertsmithite (ZnCu$_3$(OH)$_6$Cl$_2$) with an interaction to bandwidth ratio $U/t \approx 20$~\cite{Bert2009, Norman2016}.
-Such materials lie deep in the Mott-insulating regime, rendering the unique features of the kagome bandstructure like vHS and Fermi surface nesting -- which drive unconventional charge order in the itinerant case -- irrelevant.
+The most prominent example is Herbertsmithite (ZnCu$_3$(OH)$_6$Cl$_2$)~\cite{Bert2009, Norman2016}, which lies deep in the Mott-insulating regime, rendering the unique features of the kagome band structure like vHS and Fermi surface nesting -- which drive unconventional charge order in the itinerant case -- irrelevant.

-In this letter, we aim to fuse the intricacies of electronic kagome kinematics with the potential emergence of magnetic order.
-We identify kagome materials expected to exhibit correlations intermediate between Herbertsmithite and the weakly correlated $A$V$_3$Sb$_5$ compounds.
-While Cu-O complexes are likely to be located in the Mott-localized regime, we propose Cu-Cl complexes may strike the aspired compromise between maximum interaction strength while preserving metallicity.
-Our study further focuses on CsCu$_3$Cl$_5$, a candidate kagome metal consisting of Cu ions, with a minimal set of three low-energy bands.
-CsCu$_3$Cl$_5$ features an isolated mixed-type van Hove singularity (vHS) near the Fermi level, which plays a crucial role for the magnetic fluctuation spectrum resulting in a spin-bond ordered phase.
-We present a detailed analysis of the electronic structure and magnetic phase diagram, showing that this system provides a realistic platform for investigating exotic magnetic phases in kagome metals.
+In this article, we aim to fuse the intricacies of electronic kagome kinematics with the potential emergence of magnetic order.
+We identify intermediately correlated kagome compounds close to the mixed $m$-type van Hove filling as a suitable system to stabilize exotic magnetic orders, that inherit substantial non-local spin expectation values from the partial sublattice polarization of the Fermi surface.
+From detailed electronic structure calculations we find that Cu-based 135-kagome compounds, i.e. \ce{CsCu3Cl5}, provide a playground for exploring the potential realization of unconventional magnetic order in a realistic material setting.
+The low-energy physics of \ce{CsCu3Cl5} is well described by an isolated set of three bands with an $m$-type vHS close to the Fermi level and exhibits correlations intermediate between Herbertsmithite and the weakly correlated $A$V$_3$Sb$_5$ compounds.
+While Cu-O complexes are likely to be located in the Mott-localized regime, we propose Cu-Cl complexes strike the aspired compromise between maximum interaction strength while preserving metallicity.
+Our analysis of the magnetic phase diagram unveils \ce{CsCu3Cl5} as a realistic material platform to host correlation-driven spin-bond order and highlights the broader implications of Fermi surface topology for exotic magnetic phases in kagome systems.